 CAST: Elaine Crombie, Jess Hitchcock, Trevor Jamieson, Elma Kris, Justin Smith | MUSICIANS: Brendon Boney, Amaru Derwent, Tessa Nuku, Véronique Serret

-Wudjang: Not the Past will premiere at the Roslyn Packer Theatre from 14 January to 12 February as part of the 2022 Sydney Festival.
-Tickets available from Tuesday 26 October 2021.
+Wudjang: Not the Past will premiere at the Roslyn Packer Theatre from 14 January to 12 February as part of the 2022 Sydney Festival, before playing at the Theatre Royal, Hobart: 18 – 19 February, and the Adelaide Festival Centre: 15 – 18 March as part of the 2022 Adelaide Festival.
 For more information, visit: www.bangarra.com.au for details.

 Image: Wudjang: Not the Past – photo by Daniel Boud